ExtCore/ExtCore/README.md

 #### ExtCore.Data.EntityFramework

-Currently it supports Microsoft SQL Server, PostgreSql, and SQLite, but it is very easy to add another storage support.
+Currently it supports MySQL, PostgreSql, SQLite, and SQL Server, but it is very easy to add another storage support.

 #### ExtCore.Mvc